demesameneshoa/demesameneshoa/README.md

  - 👋 Hi, I’m Demes

- - I have a degree in computer science & IT
+ - I have a degree in computer science

- - I have been working on System Admin and Tech Support for 10+ Years
+ - I have been working In the IT Industry for 10+ Years

  - 🌱 I’m currently learning at Microverse